PhD in Physics

 - Two core courses in the fundamentals of materials science:

-Course List Code Title Hours PHYS 8540 Structure, Defects And Diffusion 4 PHYS 8550 Thermodynamics And Phase Transformations In Condensed Systems 4 Total Hours 8 - Two additional elective courses in materials science and engineering chosen from a list of courses approved by the faculty of the Center for Materials Science and Engineering; and
+Course List Code Title Hours PHYS 8540 Structure, Defects And Diffusion 4 PHYS 8550 Thermodynamics And Phase Transformations In Condensed Systems 4 Total Hours 8 - Two additional elective courses in materials science and engineering chosen from a list of courses approved by the faculty in the areas of materials science and engineering; and

-- A dissertation in a materials-related field with a supervisor who is a member of the Center for Materials Science and Engineering.
+- A dissertation in a materials-related field with a supervisor who is a faculty member in the area of materials science and engineering.

 Ph.D. in Physics with Concentration in Medical Physics